Skip to main content

 Features

-The kode dot integrates an addresable LED on the top left of the pad, that you can light up with the color and brightness you want.
+The Kode Dot integrates an addresable LED on the top left of the pad, that you can light up with the color and brightness you want.
 It is not a normal RGB LED, but an addresable RGB LED WS2812B.
 This means that inside the LED there is a small integrated circuit that can independently handle the color of the RGB LEDs and the brightness of each one.

 FeatureDescription